abhiMishra98/Benchmarking-STM32G4-Accelerators/readme.md

 # Benchmarking STM32G4 Accelerators

-This repository presents a benchmarking study of different FIR filtering implementations using the STM32G474RE microcontroller.
+This repository presents a benchmarking study of IIR and FIR filtering implementations using the STM32G474RE microcontroller.
 The goal is to evaluate performance, resource usage, and efficiency of:

-- **CMSIS-DSP based FIR filtering**
+- **CMSIS-DSP based FIR and IIR filtering**
-- **FMAC (Filter Math Accelerator) based FIR filtering**
+- **FMAC (Filter Math Accelerator) based FIR and IIR filtering**
-- **DMA Synchronisation - FMAC with DMA Integration** (primary focus)

 ## 📌 Project Objective